chef/chef-web-docs/chef_master/source/chefspec.rst

 Run ChefSpec
 =====================================================
-ChefSpec is packaged as part of ChefDK.
+ChefSpec is packaged as part of Chef Workstation.
 To run ChefSpec:

 .. code-block:: bash